Feby is a colour-coded bracelet that works as a learning tool and calendar for the average woman's menstrual cycle.

 Symptoms vary from woman to woman, and even within the same woman during different months.

-Not every woman suffers from symptoms associated with PMS.
-Consider yourself fortunate if you don't but do not assume it will always be that way.
-PMS symptoms seem to intensify as we age.
+Not every woman suffers from symptoms associated with PMS but approximately 80% or more do at some point in their reproductive years.
+Consider yourself fortunate if you don't but do not assume it will always be that way; PMS symptoms seem to intensify as we age.

 After the black days we will likely start the cycle all over again by getting our period.
 Feby works best for women with a 28 day cycle, however if you get your period on any black or red bead you are still considered average and Feby will assist you in developing a greater understanding of your cycle.